 How valuable is a referral?

-A customer referral is highly valuable because it doesn't cost you much -- if anything -- to acquire them.
-The exact value of a referral varies across different businesses, but it's roughly the lifetime value (LTV) of a typical customer, plus the typical cost of customer acquisition (CAC), which you can then use to acquire additional new customers.
+Customer referrals are highly valuable because they don't cost much — if anything — to acquire.
+The exact value of a referral varies across different businesses, but it's roughly the lifetime value (LTV) of a customer, plus the cost of customer acquisition (CAC), which you can then use to acquire additional customers.

 The reality is, however, that you're effectively asking your customers to stand in place of your marketing and sales departments.
 And when referrals are the heart of generating new business, operating with tact, consistency, and patience is extremely important.